risky16/Individual-Project-Me/README.md

 1. A header

-2. A main section (ex: self introduction) :octocat:
+2. A main section (ex: self introduction)

 3. 1 extra sections (ex: education and work experience)